 She is cited as a legal expert in countless publications, including Barron's, Pensions & Investments, Thomson Reuters and The Wall Street Journal.

-Ms. Huber guest lectures on corporate governance and ESG matters at various law schools including University of Virginia and University of Florida.
+Ms. Huber guest lectures on ESG matters at various law schools including University of Virginia and University of Florida.

 Daniel Winterfeldt is a Managing Director and the General Counsel for EMEA and Asia at Jefferies.
 He is a senior corporate and securities lawyer with over 22 years of experience in London and New York.